 For over a decade, Mary Jackson and NASA were synonymous.
 She had a prolific engineering career until she reached the highest promotion she could ever get.
 In 1979, after being frustrated by her inability to land a management-level position, Jackson decided to leave the engineering department and accept a demotion in the Langley’s Federal Women’s Program Manager.
 Through working in this wing of NASA, Mary Jackson was able to influence the hiring and promotion of future female mathematicians, engineers, and scientists.
 During her life, she worked on various equal opportunity programs.
 Mary Winston Jackson died 12 years ago, at age 83, on the 11th of February, 2005.

 Mary Jackson in Hidden Figures

-Mary Jackson is featured as one of the protagonists, played by Janelle Monae, in the hit movie Hidden Figures that was released earlier this 2017.
+Mary Jackson is featured as one of the protagonists, played by Janelle Monae, in the hit movie Hidden Figures that was released in 2017.
 If you haven't seen this movie yet, this is the perfect time to watch it.
 It's unbelievable that for so many decades, these intelligent women who are adept in the league of the space race were the underdogs.
 But now, thanks to the book and movie written by Margot Lee Shetterly, Mary Jackson is hidden no more.